ssdreamC/hello-world/README.md

 How do you feel about this?

-keep come and carry on. thx.
+keep calm and carry on. thx.